golemfactory/golem-wiki/Products/Clay-Beta/Issues-&-Troubleshooting.md

 ---

 ## Port Forwarding Connection Errors
-In order to connect to other Nodes on th Golem Network, your router needs to support UPnP or you need to forward ports **40102**, **40103**, and **3282** manually.
+In order to connect to other Nodes on the Golem Network, your router needs to support UPnP or you need to forward ports **40102**, **40103**, and **3282** manually.
 Forwarding ports manually requires setting a static IP as well.
 The process of forwarding ports varies based on your router model.
 For router specific instructions on how to forward your ports go to **[https://portforward.com/](https://portforward.com/)**, then follow the instructions.

 Once you have forwarded your ports try to connect to Golem.
 If you still cannot connect check your **[golem.log](/Products/Clay-Beta/Understanding-Logs)** for the following errors.